risk-first/website/menagerie/Communication-Risk.md

 #### Marketing Communications

-This is a problem of _curation_, and when we are talking about a product or a brand, mitigating this risk is the domain of [Marketing Communications].
-How do you ensure that the information about your useful project makes it to the right people?
+When we are talking about a product or a brand, mitigating **Channel Risk** is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).
+How do you ensure that the information about your (useful) project makes it to the right people?
 How do you address the right channels?

 This works both ways.
-Let's say there is some amazing new technology (**D**) you could employ usefully on your project.
-How do you find out about it?
+Let's looks at some of the **Channel Risks** from the point of view of a hypothetical product, **D**, which would really useful in my software:

  - The concept that there is such a thing as **D** which solves my problem isn't something I'd even considered.
  - I'd like to use something like **D**, but how do I find it?